De-Rosa/Matrix/README.md

 ## **Matrix**
-A deprecated proof of concept for a teaching tool used for matrix transformations.
+A deprecated proof of concept for a teaching tool used for matrix transformations and one of the first websites I have made.
 Can be accessed at https://squaregithub.gitlab.io/matrix/